zakuArbor/zakuarbor.github.io/_posts/micro/2025/oct/2025-10-03-migration-codeberg.md

 on Big Tech, especially those operated by large US companies.
 As the 2nd part of the title suggests, I have been wanting to [DeGoogle](https://en.wikipedia.org/wiki/DeGoogle) and big tech in general for years.
 However, it has been hard to justify the move as I honestly don't have too much qualms providing data to these giants.
 This seems very contradictory to others as I have made this argument a lot to push others to use Linux or any other open source POSIX-compliant OS (e.g. BSD).
 Though you should seriously consider leaving Windows if you have not have done so, it's a bloated privacy-invading OS.
-I believe in the [Right to be forgotten](https://en.wikipedia.org/wiki/Right_to_be_forgotten) and the [Right to privacy](https://en.wikipedia.org/wiki/Right_to_privacy) which Big Tech does not provide at all.
+I believe in the [Right to privacy](https://en.wikipedia.org/wiki/Right_to_privacy) which Big Tech does not provide at all.

 Due to the recent statements and actions coming from the United States, I have made the decision to start the migration to gain more independence from US tech and start searching for more open alternatives.
 I am still a slave to Google, relying on their entire ecosystem such as Google Playstore, Google Search, Google Drive, Gmail, Maps,